tldr-pages/tldr/pages/common/join.md

 `join {{file1}} {{file2}}`

-- Join two files using a comma (instead of space) as a field separator:
+- Join two files using a comma (instead of a space) as the field separator:

 `join -t {{','}} {{file1}} {{file2}}`